-Please keep in mind that if you receive a distribution from your Individual Account, such distribution may be subject to 20% federal income tax withholding; furthermore, if you are under age 591⁄2 when you withdraw your Individual Account balance, your withdrawal could also be subject to an additional 10% early withdrawal tax penalty.
-A more detailed discussion of the tax consequences of a distribution of your Individual Account is set forth beginning on page 32 of this SPD.
+Please keep in mind that if you receive a distribution from your Individual Account, such distribution may be subject to 20% federal income tax withholding; furthermore, if you are under age $59\frac{1}{2}$ when you withdraw your Individual Account balance, your withdrawal could also be subject to an additional 10% early withdrawal tax penalty.
 Therefore, you may want to consult your tax advisor before receiving a distribution from the Annuity Plan.